 There’s a dull but prickly guilt that accompanies such an intense sonderlust, which the song’s impish angle amplified in me at first.
 But it slowly revealed an obvious freedom in stomping where I had been tiptoeing.
 It wasn’t hiding the fangs in its smile or encrypting its urges.
 It just ripped down the road with a big mirror on its back and dared me to follow.

 So I did, and walls began to dissolve.
 My sketchbook replaced my camera and my pencil became a magnet.
 For flattered excitement or mild discomfort and all walks of laughter.
-For oblivious engines or double-eye daggers.
-Or in the case of a fishbowled conversation that screeched into my view from the Lillie Road curb, for a glance that pierced the glass and recognized itself before gliding back into the mortal current.
+For oblivious engines or eye daggers.
+Or in the case of a fishbowled conversation that screeched into my view from the Lillie Road curb, for a glance that pierced the glass and recognized itself before gliding back into the current.